JohanKJIP/Candela-challenge/README.md

     i) Write an algorithm to detect and count the different boats in realtime. ii) Save the video with a boundingbox for all the boats.

+In the solution, please explain your design choices, challenges, and what would be the future work of your implementation.

 ## Design choices
 The challenge was time-limited which affected a few of the design choices.
 In particular, I chose to work with frameworks I was familiar with to reduce time spent on environment setup.
 Additionally, I chose the Python programming language because it allows for quick prototyping.